 A team of solicitors can help you with public injury claims.
 They will be able to advise you on whether you are eligible to claim, and who might be liable to pay you compensation.
 They should be able to explain the claims process to you without using legal jargon, so that you understand everything that they intend to do on your behalf.
 If you intend to use a claims service, be prepared to ask the firm about its fee structure, and whether it offers a Conditional Fee Agreement (CFA) as an option for having your claim processed.

 Have you been injured in a publicly accessible place that is operated by a local authority?
 Do you believe that you have a valid reason to make a personal injury claim?
-If so, speak to the ProLawyers claims team on 0800 953 0698.
-They will be able to get your claim underway straight away.
+If so, speak to the claims team on 0800 408 7825.
+Or, contact us through our website.

 References And Additional Guides